kulsagar/Mastering_CD_Demo/Readme.md

 Demo for merge conflicts.
 If I do this without any mistakes, then I can take rest for rest of the day.

+Line added by Sagar
+Another line added by Sagar